-25.3.
-Approximately 200,000 children have a parent sent to prison each year and, as such, our staff will support children and their family members if children from our school have family members in prison.
+The imprisonment of a household member is one of ten adverse childhood experiences known to have a significant negative impact on children's long-term health and wellbeing, their attainment, and later life experiences.
+Our staff will support children and their family members if children from our school have family members in prison.
 In such cases, staff will remain non-judgemental and supportive towards the child and family so that they can achieve the best whilst in our environment.
 Furthermore, if a parent of carer finds themselves in this situation, we encourage them to speak with our DSL so that support can be given as necessary.

-26. Homelessness
+28. Homelessness